Yeasir0032/Discord-Clone/README.md

 - **setup** -> To create an initial server create a modal.
 - **api** -> For api handling

+- # Contributors
+ ### Here's a list of contributors that are contributing :-

 <a href="https://github.com/Yeasir0032/Discord-Clone/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Yeasir0032/Discord-Clone" />
 </a>